 Proposals due Monday, February 8, 2016

 This grant is intended to advance digital scholarship initiatives that enhance or create new ways for faculty to engage in digital scholarship with students outside of the classroom.
-Math, science, engineering, and management faculty interested in this grant should apply for the Digital Summer Research Grant.
+Humanities and social sciences faculty interested in this grant should apply for the Mellon Digital Summer Research Grant.
 These grants are aligned with the University’s digital scholarship initiative, whereby teaching and research are enhanced, extended, or reconsidered through application of technology.
 These grants are competitive; thus submission of a proposal does not insure an award.
 Awards will be given for either new initiatives or digital projects underway.
 Priority will be given to those who have not received outside grant funds or previous Bucknell funds to support this digital scholarship work.
 Funded projects will receive travel and supplies support during the course of the research project.
 In the subsequent academic year, students and faculty research teams will be eligible to receive travel support to present the results of their work at conferences.
 Faculty receive a stipend of $500.
 Students are eligible to receive a stipend of up to $3,000 and are provided on-campus housing (subject to appropriate withholding taxes).
 Off-campus as well as on-campus research project proposals will be considered.
-All funded projects will involve collaboration with a DP&S staff member.
+All funded projects will involve collaboration with a DP&S staff member

 Untenured and tenured faculty are eligible.
 Faculty in the last year of an appointment are not eligible.
 One may apply for a digital summer research project grant in addition to another type of scholarly development grant (e.g. FDC, Summer Research Session, or Jamie Hendry Sustainability Studies), with the understanding that each of these is competitive.